JaneliaSciComp/JRCLUST/docs/source/pipeline/detect/index.rst

 and then computes features from these according to the :ref:`feature you specify <clusterFeature>`.
 For more detailed descriptions of your options in features, see below.

-Additionally, :ref:`if you specify <nFet_use>`, JRCLUST finds an alternate location for each spike within that spike's spatiotemporal window.
+Additionally, :ref:`if you specify <nPeaksFeatures>`, JRCLUST finds an alternate location for each spike within that spike's spatiotemporal window.
 JRCLUST will extract a window around this secondary peak in order to compute features.
 This is done in order to accommodate necessary alterations to the clustering algorithm due to